Terms of use

 The Website and any work and material composing the Website, in particular any text, article, newsletter, press release, presentation, brochure, illustration, photograph, software, digital animation, drawing, logo etc., are and remain the exclusive property of Industrious.

-These terms of use are governed by Belgian law (with the exception of the rules concerning conflicting laws).
-Any dispute arising from, or related to the use of this Website, will be subject to conciliation between the parties.
+These terms of use are governed by Belgian law (except for the rules concerning conflicting laws).
+Any dispute arising from, or related to the use of this Website, shall first be submitted to conciliation between the parties.
 Should such conciliation fail, the dispute will be referred to the courts of Brussels (Belgium).

 Privacy policy

-Industrious-Law CV/SC (hereinafter « Industrious ») registered at the Crossroads Bank for Enterprises under the number BE0693709554, with office at Bluepoint, Boulevard A. Reyerslaan, 80, 1030 Brussels, acts as the data controller of your personal data under the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (« General Data Protection Regulation » or « GDPR »), relevant GDPR implementation Acts and the provisions of other applicable laws, regulations and rules.
+Industrious-Law CV/SC (hereinafter « Industrious ») registered at the Crossroads Bank for Enterprises under the number BE0693709554, with office at Boulevard Louis Schmidtlaan, 29, 1040 Brussels, acts as the data controller of your personal data under the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (« General Data Protection Regulation » or « GDPR »), including any current or future national or international act or regulation in execution or replacement of the GDPR such as the Belgian act of 30 July 2018 on the protection of natural persons concerning the processing of personal data (hereinafter together referred to as « Applicable Data Protection Law »).

 1. Type of data collected